stammen/PWA-FullTrust/README.md

 I set the output dir of the Windows Form app to the DesktopExtensions folder of the PWA project.
 I then added these files to the PWA project.
 This simplified the packaging of the Windows Form app files.

+Interactivity between the PWA UWP app and the Desktop Extension is left as an exercise for the developer

 Look at the package.appxmanifest file of the PWA project.

 You will need to add the following to the Package: